Last updated on Sunday 22nd of May 2022 12:15:36 PM

 Alternating different repositories for backup, ideally located in different backup devices or hard disks is the best approach.
 You can check repositories and just archive them from time to time, taking advantage of an extreme level of data density.
 In fact, by combining two backup devices with an additional full backup per week, you are well covered from most possible incidents: hardware failure, viruses and ransomware, accidental deletion, etc...

 XSITools is a very robust mechanism, despite being a script, in any case it produces a high traffic load between the ESXi OS and the storage device.
-You should avoid Async NFS and/ or any other async option present in your NAS devices, no matter which protocol you use.
+We use to not recommend async NFS here, but if your network and NAS device are reliable, the chances that you lose data are very small.
+Nevertheless, we provide post backup verification tools (--check-repo argument), that can check that every individual chunk of data's hash is correct.

 Checking data consistency